-Indications of interest Certain of our existing shareholders, including K2 Partners entities, JD.com Asia Pacific Investment Limited and affiliates and certain other existing shareholders, have indicated an interest in purchasing an aggregate of up to US\$28.0 million worth of the ADSs being offered in this offering at the initial public offering price.
-Based on these indications of interest, assuming an initial public offering price of US\$10.00 per ADS, which is the mid-point of the estimated offering price range, these potential purchasers would purchase an aggregate of approximately 2,800,000 of the 12,000,000 ADSs being offered in this offering.
-However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no ADSs to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no ADSs in this offering.
-Listing We have applied to list the ADSs on the NASDAQ Global Market under the symbol "LX."
+Certain of our existing shareholders, including K2 Partners entities, JD.com Asia Pacific Investment Limited and affiliates and certain other existing shareholders, have subscribed for, and have been allocated by the underwriters, 2,960,000 ADSs in this offering at the initial public offering price.

+We have been approved to list the ADSs on the NASDAQ Global Market under the symbol "LX."
 The ADSs and our ordinary shares will not be listed on any other stock exchange or traded on any automated quotation system.

-The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on , 2017.
+The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on December 26, 2017.